Christine S. | Survivor Insight Series

 Christine is a survivor and fighter of epithelial malignant mesothelioma.

-She suspects her exposure to asbestos stemmed from her father’s clothes after he came home from an asbestos cement plant where he worked.
+Like many other women diagnosed with mesothelioma, Christine suspects her exposure to asbestos stemmed from her father’s clothes after he came home from an asbestos cement plant where he worked.

 She says doctors had misdiagnosed her with other ailments before a biopsy determined she had mesothelioma.
 Her reaction to the diagnosis was shock.
 Christine knew about asbestos, but wasn’t aware of how deadly the mineral could be to the human body.